 (Job Accommodation Network, 2014.
 Effective Employment Practices Series: The Interactive Process and Service Providers.)

 Understand the Science, Practice the Art

-Not too long ago, in my role as a trainer of disability service providers, I had a lightbulb moment when I realized that when working with businesses on behalf of job seekers with disabilities, what I lacked was an understanding of the science: best practices in the field, evidence-based research, and a firm grasp on the laws and policies that impact our work, such as the ADA.
-It is through this successful blending of the science of our field, with the art and passion that led us to this work, that we make the business case for the employment of all people with disabilities.
+Not too long ago, in my role as a trainer of disability service providers, I had a lightbulb moment.
+I realized that when working with businesses on behalf of job seekers with disabilities what I lacked was an understanding of the science: best practices in the field, evidence-based research, and a firm grasp on the laws and policies that impact our work, such as the ADA.
+It is through a successful blending of the science of our field with the art and passion that led us to this work that we make the business case for the employment of all people with disabilities.

 von Schrader, S., Malzer, V., Erickson, W., & Bruyère , S. (2011).
 Emerging employment issues for people with disabilities: Disability disclosure, leave as a reasonable accommodation, use of job applicant screeners.
 Report of a Cornell/AAPD Survey.
 Ithaca, NY: Cornell University Employment and Disability Institute.